Customize Your EVM-Powered Subnet

 Alloc defines addresses and their initial balances.
 This should be changed accordingly for each chain.
 If you don't provide any genesis allocation, you won't be able to interact with your new chain (all transactions require a fee to be paid from the sender's balance).

-field expects key-value pairs.
-Keys of each entry must be a valid address
+The alloc field expects key-value pairs.
+Keys of each entry must be a valid address.
+The balance

 balance in it.
 Default: